fabiana2611/fabiana2611.github.io/_posts/2024/2024-05-11-kubernetes.md

 POST http://localhost:3000/users -> {"name": "test"}
 {% endhighlight %}

-<p style="text-align: justify;">After you've checked everything is ok, sent yout image to your Docker Hub.</p>
+<p style="text-align: justify;">After you've checked everything is ok, you can send your image to your Docker Hub.
+For our local tests purpose, also is possible to used the local image.</p>

 {% highlight ruby %}
-$ docker tag demo-k8s-vol YOUR_PATH/demo-volume  // It has to be the same created in you hub
+// This remote image has to be the same created in your hub
+$ docker tag demo-k8s-vol YOUR_PATH/demo-volume
 $ docker login
 $ docker push YOUR_PATH/demo-volume
 {% endhighlight %}